atentwo/LaTeX/README.md

 ## Attribution

-Attribution is not needed on the pdfs generated, nor modified versions of the source, although it would be nice.
+Attribution is not needed on the pdfs generated, although it would be nice.